-A comfortable environmental temperature for a goat is between 32°F and 86°F. Temperatures above 86°F can cause goats to experience heat stress and dehydration.
+A comfortable environmental temperature for a goat is between 32℉ and 86℉.
+Temperatures above 86℉ can cause goats to experience heat stress, leading to desperate sweating and dehydration.
 High humidity makes this more likely.
-Prolonged exposure to temperatures above 86°F can cause goats to experience heat stress and dehydration.
+Prolonged exposure to temperatures above 86℉ can cause goats to experience heat stress and dehydration.

 Newborn goats, young kids, pregnant goats, and elderly goats can be susceptible to overheating at slightly lower temperatures because their immune systems are more vulnerable.
-Outside of when they are pregnant, female goats tend to handle the heat better than male goats.
+Outside of pregnancy, female goats tend to handle the heat better than male goats.
 Pregnant goats and older goats are also more vulnerable.
 High humidity increases the likelihood of heat stress and dehydration, whatever the temperature.

 The Dangers of Overheating In Goats

 A goat becomes dehydrated when they lose more fluid than they take in.
 The likelihood of dehydration occurring increases in hot temperatures.
-This is because hot conditions cause the body to release more fluid to keep cool.
+Hot conditions cause the body to release more fluid to keep cool.
 When severe, dehydration in goats can stop the body’s essential systems from functioning properly and even result in death.

-Mild heat stress can occur in a goat when they experience prolonged exposure to high temperatures over 86°F. This can compromise the immune system, leaving them more susceptible to developing conditions like pneumonia – which is not uncommon in goats during the summer months.
+Mild heat stress can occur in a goat when they experience prolonged exposure to high temperatures over 86℉.
+This can compromise the immune system, making them more susceptible to developing conditions like pneumonia, which is common in goats during the summer months.
 It can also cause infertility in both sexes.
 Males badly affected by heat stress can take 6-7 weeks to start producing fully functional semen again.

 Heat stress can progress to heatstroke when left untreated, especially in high humidity.
-Heatstroke occurs when the animal affected is no longer able to regulate its internal temperature due to the extreme heat.
-It is extremely dangerous, and if left untreated, the animal’s organs will shut down.
+Heatstroke occurs when the animal affected can no longer regulate its internal temperature due to extreme heat.
+It is extremely dangerous; the animal’s organs will shut down if left untreated.